JacobyJoukema/picto-cache/README.md

 Picto Cache is a RESTfull API developed in Go.
 It is highly robust and features password hashing, token authentication, image data/meta storage, and user permissions.
 Picto Cache does not require any runtime online dependencies or services therefore it can be deployed on LAN for highly confidential information management.

 ### API
-The api is documented in detail at [swaggerlink](SwaggerDocs).
+The api is documented in detail at [jacobyjoukema.com](SwaggerDocs).
 It was designed to be stateless and handle individual requests independently.
 This allows for a highly scalable API compatible with deployment management systems like Kubernetes if required.

 ### Data Model
 All metadata is stored via PostgreSQL enabling highly efficient data retrieval and storage.
 Further, a SQL datastore allows for the scaling of response handlers without requiring the scaling of database resources.
 All interaction with the database is handled by [./backend/store.go](backend/store.go) using [https://pkg.go.dev/github.com/inflowml/structql](StructQl) - A Go packaged Co-designed by me that simplifies the management of SQL databases using struct tags in go.